 - In the comic Freddy vs. Jason vs. Ash: Nightmare Warriors, based off characters from the films, Freddy and Jason are both killed, and Wesley Carter is sent back in time by the Necronomicon.
 He signs Freddy's search warrant (whose not being signed was the technicality that allowed his release and subsequent death and transformation into a dream demon), thus altering history and preventing any of the Freddy movies or F v J v A from taking place, or any of the Jason movies after Jason Goes to Hell (since he went to hell at the end and Freddy resurrected him).
 As this would prevent Jason X from taking place, however, it is clear that the timeline splits after Freddy vs. Jason.

 - Happens in Amityville: It's About Time.
 A cursed clock from the infamous haunted house resets everything to the beginning of the movie to prevent getting destroyed in an explosion.
 What it didn't expect though, was that one of the survivors, Andrea, retained all her memories of what the clock had caused, and smashes it to pieces before it can do it again, thereby preventing many deaths and much unpleasantness.

 - The series of Josh Kirby Time Warrior ends with Josh saving the Nullifier, and (somehow) saving the 25th Century.
 The series ends up with him being returned (somehow) to the morning before his departure, where he manages to avert a tense situation by calling on Azabeth's identical ancestor Elizabeth.

 - Dude, Where's My Car?: after they recover the continuum transfunctioner, the benevolent aliens reset time back to when Jesse and Chester first woke up.
 They find the car right away.
 The ending makes the whole film completely pointless.

-- Also, in any episode in which it looks like they might actually manage to get off the island, something will go drastically wrong in the last two minutes.
+- In any episode of Gilligan's Island in which it looks like they might actually manage to get off the island, something will go drastically wrong in the last two minutes.
 It's usually caused by Gilligan, which gives us another trope.

 - The Witchblade season finale rewound the entire season after some irrevocable events.